-The University of Utah’s Second Language Teaching and Research Center (L2TReC) is housed in the College of Humanities under the joint direction of Professors Jane Hacking and Fernando Rubio.
-The Center was approved by the Board of Regents on July, 18, 2014.
+The University of Utah’s Second Language Teaching and Research Center (L2TReC) is housed in the College of Humanities under the joint direction of Professor Fernando Rubio.
+The Center was approved by the Board of Regents on July 18, 2014.

 L2TReC’s primary activities are in three areas: research, pedagogy, and outreach.
-It profiles the university’s unique strengths in foreign language education, coordinates with Utah State Office of Education (USOE) foreign language initiatives, and provides a focal point for research in Second Language Acquisition (SLA).
-It works collaboratively with many other units on campus (e.g., Department of Languages and Literature, Department of Linguistics, Asia Center, Latin American Studies, Middle East Center, and College of Education), with institutions of higher education around the state, and with K-12 via the USOE.
+It profiles the university’s unique strengths in foreign language education, coordinates with the Utah State Board of Education’s (USBE) foreign language initiatives, and provides a focal point for research in Second Language Acquisition (SLA).
+It works collaboratively with many other units on campus (e.g., Department of World Languages and Culture, Department of Linguistics, Asia Center, Latin American Studies, Middle East Center, and College of Education), with institutions of higher education around the state, and with K-12 via the USBE.

 The Center hosts events and workshops on SLA research, curriculum development and assessment, and is a resource for the university and the community on foreign language education.